xtsimpouris/gr-nlp-law/README.md

 Various nlp information, for the Greek language

-These files are some of the ones were used during my phd Charalampos Tsimpouris
+These files are some of which that were used during my phd Charalampos Tsimpouris